c08oprkiua/Godot-4-Mii-Resource-Class/README.md

 ## GDscript
 - [ ] Switch helper functions to use bitwise operators
 - [ ] Script bugfix: helper functions do not process data when their return is assigned to a variable, for some reason.
+- [x] Clamp variables to valid ranges

 ## C++ Module
 - [x] Switch helper functions to use bitwise operators
+- [ ] Clamp variables to valid ranges
 - [ ] Progress:
   - [x] Implement helper functions
   - [ ] Implement variables: